 Biology Department Graduate Travel Funds (updated May 2022)

-The Department of Biology is pleased to be able to provide $500 in travel reimbursement for graduate students presenting at a conference every two fiscal years.
+The Department of Biology is pleased to be able to provide $500 in travel reimbursement for graduate students presenting at a conference.
 These funds may be used to pay for travel, registration, or lodging costs.
+Meals/per diem/incidentals are not reimbursed from the Department travel funds.
 A maximum of two awards can be granted to students during their tenure.

 UW Graduate School Travel Funds